vmagnin/gtkzero_fpm/README.md

 $ cd gtkzero_fpm
 $ fpm run
 ```
-You should see on screen an empy GTK window with an "hello world" title.
+You should see on screen an empty GTK window with an "hello world" title.

 ## License